 Tea tree oil is one of the most powerful essential oils with a lot of healing and curative benefits.
 It has its origin in Australia.
 The oil comes from the plant named Melaleuca Alternifolia.
 The oil is extracted by steaming the leaves of this plant.

 Tea tree oil contains antiseptic properties.
 An important element of tea tree oil is Terpinen.
-This is a natural and very strong bacteria fighting agent.
-It can repel head lice and prevents growth of lice.
+This is a natural and very strong bacteria-fighting agent.
+It can repel head lice and prevents the growth of lice.

 It also contains anti-fungal, anti-bacterial and anti-viral properties.
 All these properties make tea tree oil a powerful (yet, very safe) remedy to kill head lice.